-Under medium forecast conditions (load, fuel, hydro) and current greenhouse gas emission policies, the price for electricity at the Mid C in real 2012 dollars is expected to increase from year to year at an average rate of around three percent.
+Under medium forecast conditions (load, fuel, hydro) and current greenhouse gas emission policies, the price for electricity at the Mid C in real 2012 dollars is expected to increase from year to year at an average rate of 2 percent.
 Prices generally follow annual increases in fuel price.
+The largest annual jumps in electricity price occur in the years 2021 and 2026, following expected closures of regional coal plants (Boardman and Centralia 1 in 2020, Centralia 2 in 2025).
+However these price increases remain modest (see Figure B-6).